 “I think that for families with young children, the parade is a great alternative way to let their kids participate in all that Halloween fun without having to keep them up so late at night,” said Labonne-Storch, noting many of the older kids head home for dinner and then rush back out for traditional trick-or-treating after dark.

 Trunk-or-treat events, which are wheelchair friendly for disabled trick-or-treaters, are also catching on for Halloween in communities across the country.

 Local organizations that host the events solicit merchants or volunteers to decorate their cars and distribute candy to little trick-or-treaters from their trunks.
 Like homemade jack-o’lanterns, no two trunk-or-treat parties are ever alike.

 Some are held in parking lots.
-Others, like the one scheduled for October 28 at Holy Word Lutheran Church in Austin, Texas, are organized in a grassy field, where hot dogs, popcorn, carnival games, live music, and costume judging contests are all on the menu.
-New this year is a mobile petting zoo and horseback rides.
+Others, like the one scheduled for October 27 at Holy Word Lutheran Church in Austin, Texas, are organized in a grassy field, where hot dogs, popcorn, carnival games, live music, and costume judging contests are all on the menu.
+Last year, the event also featured a mobile petting zoo and horseback rides.